May 06, 2020 News

 Rawson applauds AltaML for their "laser focus on commercializing scalable solutions for business that unlock value.”
 Many other start-ups or research companies focus a vast amount of energy on research and development.
 AltaML’s directs their research and development towards tangible use-cases from existing businesses, where there is a defined opportunity to generate ROI.
 Mario Nascimento, Director at AltaML and Chair of Computer Science at the University of Alberta, noted:

-AltaML has already delivered hundreds of models spanning sectors, such as oil & gas, financial services, health, construction, engineering, and numerous others.
+AltaML has already delivered hundreds of models spanning sectors, such as oil & gas, financial services, health, engineering, and numerous others.
 When asked about the ability to deliver value, Freeman, who is actively engaged in many private businesses as Director and Investor, commented "every single [business] I have introduced to AltaML has had a use-case that can apply AI and ML to solving a business problem or predicting customer behavior.”

 Sample solutions include predicting the likelihood of a customer defection, of clients paying bills on time, or of winning a proposal on a large project.
 Solutions also include increasing productivity to existing processes, helping business professionals efficiently identify problems requiring attention in operations, or using visual recognition processes to more effectively identify infrastructure maintenance opportunities.